Xilinx/xup_compute_acceleration/docs/Vitis_intro-2.md

    xrt_trace=false
    data_transfer_trace=coarse
    stall_trace=off
+   trace_buffer_size=1M
+   continuous_trace=false
    app_debug=true
+   [Emulation]
+   debug_mode=off
    ```

 ## Conclusion

-In this lab you used the Vitis IDE to create a new project.
-You then ran the design using the software and hardware emulation flows, and reviewed the reports.
-You used a precompiled solution to download the application and kernel on the F1 instance and validated the functionality in hardware.
+In this lab you ran the vector add kernel using the hardware emulation flow, and reviewed the reports.
+Then, you used a precompiled solution to download the application and kernel onto the AWS F1 instance and validated the functionality in hardware.
 You also analyzed profile and application timeline reports generated during running the application in actual hardware.

 ---------------------------------------